pplonski/my_ml_service/README.md

 ## Django + React Tutorial :books:

 I'm working on complete tutorial how to build SaaS (software as a Service) application with Django and React from scratch.
-The tutorial is available at [SaaSitive](https://saasitive.com) website: https://saasitive.com/django-react/boilerplate/
+The SaaS service will be for server uptime monitoring - it is available at [monitor-uptime.com](https://monitor-uptime.com).
+The tutorial is available at [SaaSitive website](https://saasitive.com/react-django-tutorial/).